Electrode-iOS/ELHybridWeb/platformAPI.md

 #### setOnAppear()

-Sets a callback on the current web view that will be triggered when this view is visible to the user.
-This callback will be triggered in one of two cases:
+Sets a callback on the current web view that will be triggered when it becomes visible to the user.
+This callback will be triggered in one of three cases:
 - When a user navigates from elsewhere in the native app back to the view that sets this callback.
-- When the view appears as a result of a native "back transition".
+- When the view appears as a result of a native `animateBackward` transition.
+- When the view appears as a results of a native `popToRoot` transition.

 **Parameters**

 - (function) - Callback to be triggered.
-The callback will receive a `backPressed` boolean arguement depending on how the current web view appears.

 **Example**

 ```
-NativeBridge.view.setOnAppear(function (backPressed) {
+NativeBridge.view.setOnAppear(function () {
-  if (backPressed) {
-    // Do something if view is show as a result of native back transition.
-  } else {
-    // Do something else
+  // Do something
-  }
 });

 ```